 ‘H Is for Hawk‘ by Helen McDonald

-This is (1) a beautiful book and (2) a book about an interspecies relationship with a primordial hunter.
+This is a beautiful book about an interspecies relationship with a primordial hunter.
 McDonald weaves her way through mortality and relationships while training and hunting with a goshawk.

 The writing within this book is both stunning and crisp, and it won, oh, about a billion awards.
 If you haven’t read it, it’s a killer read, and both the paperback and Kindle versions are under $6 each.